StormingMoose/ESP-Rider_Meccanoid_Two_Motor_L298N_Version/README.md

 Meccanoid servo and wiring harness as described here: https://meccontrol.com/help/software/devices/meccanoidservomotor.
 USB charging block with two outputs.
 A 12 volt 3 amp power pack was adequate. https://www.amazon.ca/gp/product/B01M7Z9Z1N Logic converter.
 Suitable mount can be found here https://www.thingiverse.com/thing:5381851/files Electric motors of your choice.
+Motor mounts for the one inch motors available here https://www.thingiverse.com/thing:5361324

 This works best on an Android phone.
 Computer screens are okay.
 Apple units, shrug.

-Can steer either by tapping slider bar or by tapping the left or right buttons.
+Can steer either by TAPPING slider bar or by tapping the left or right buttons.
+Sometimes twice.
 Speed/Direction control buttons must be held.